 In addition, the Investment Partnership's General Partner, is generally entitled to a carried interest that allocates to it 20% of the realized returns (net of related expenses including borrowing costs) on the investments of AAA Investments.
 The Investment Partnership's General Partner will not be entitled to receive any carried interest with respect to the Excluded Athene Shares.
-During the year ended December 31, 2017, the Investment Partnership's general partner received 1,806,648 shares as carried interest earned in connection with the distributed shares in the Follow-on Offering and Second Follow-on Offering.
-During the year ended December 31, 2016, the Investment Partnership's general partner received 771,653 shares as carried interest earned in connection with the distributed shares in the Athene IPO.
-As of December 31, 2017 and 2016, 11,246,235 and 33,738,702 of the Investment Partnership's Athene shares with a total cost basis of \$117.3 million and
+During the year ended December 31, 2018, the Investment Partnership's general partner received 3,505,589 shares as carried interest earned in connection with the distributed shares in the 15-Month Unlock Distribution.
+As of December 31, 2018 and December 31, 2017, 273,919 and 11,246,235 of the Investment Partnership's Athene shares with a total cost basis of \$2.9 million and \$117.3 million, respectively, were subject to a carried interest allocation to its General Partner.